 It’s true.
 I’ve tried several different reward systems and gimmicks to get my girls to do their chores.
 What I’ve learned is that most of them work for a little while, and then the kids either get bored with it, or I am not consistent enough with using the system and it sort of falls apart.

 I find that summer is a great time to introduce a new way to do chores, and I think that changing things up a little bit makes the children more responsive.
-That has been my experience, but I am certainly not known for my consistency with things like this, either (all or nothing, anyone?).
 And sometimes things work better for younger kids than they do for older ones, and vice versa.
 It’s all about finding what works for your kids right now, and not being afraid to make changes and improvements when things stop working well.
 The best chore system is the one that is working now.

 Here are four things that I have tried at various times in my parenting, and all worked really well.